 Summary:A smaller tablet from Apple with a 7.9-inch screen and Wi-Fi Internet only, running on the iOS 7 operating system.
 Uses the Apple app store for downloading apps.
 Tested with 16GB of storage.

 The Apple iPad Mini (Wi-Fi, 16GB) is a smaller tablet computer with a 7.9-inch screen.
-It has a screen resolution of 1024 x 768, which is typical for its size.
-The squarish screen is a better shape for photos than for videos, and it utilizes toughened Gorilla Glass for durability.
+It has relatively coarse screen resolution, 162 pixels per inch.
+The squarish screen is a better shape for photos than for videos, and it utilizes toughened glass for durability.

 The tablet has a 1 GHz A5: ARM Cortex A9 processor with 2 cores.
 It runs on the iOS 7 operating system.
 It has 0.5GB memory and is available with 16GB storage.